 Here is my honest review!
 Learn how you can use it to keep both your personal and business finances organized and tax-compliant.

 What is QuickBooks Self-Employed?

-As a sole-proprietor you probably mix your business and personal transactions interchangeably, and since you are your business (at least for tax purposes) this fact can get a bit messy at tax time.
-QBSE tries to provide a solution to this problem.
+As a sole-proprietor you probably mix your business and personal transactions interchangeably.
+You are YOUR business (at least for tax purposes) and this fact can get a bit messy at tax time.

-Speaking of taxes, QBSE helps you estimate and pay your quarterly taxes, which is not a common feature among small business accounting software, so it makes QBSE especially appealing.
+Speaking of taxes, QBSE helps you estimate and pay your quarterly taxes, which is not a common feature among small business accounting software, so it makes QuickBooks Self-Employed especially appealing.

 It automatically imports your transactions from any linked bank accounts or credit card.
-You can then categorize them in pre-populated Schedule C categories, making it super simple to print reports and prepare for tax season.
+You can then categorize them in pre-populated Schedule C categories.
+This makes it super simple to print reports and prepare for tax season.

 QBSE is a web-based app and iOS app that you can access anywhere you have an internet connection.

 Here’s a brief snapshot of the benefits and features QuickBooks Self-Employed:

 - Great for commingling personal and business transactions